HsnAkk/UIB_Interaction_Exercise-1/Readme.md

 ## Instructions

-- Add a title to the document
+- Add a title to the document.
-- Use External CSS to style the document
+- Use External CSS to style the document.
 - Please just code what you see, neither less nor more.
 - Navigation menu should be dropdown menu, and also use clip-path property and animations in proper sections.